mozilla-services/docs/source/storage/apis-1.2.rst

     the amount of storage space remaining for the user (in KB).
 It will not be returned if quotas are not enabled on the server.

+**X-Weave-Alert**

+    This header may be returned in response to any request, and contains potential warning messages, information, or other alerts.

+    If the first character of the header is not "{" then it is intended to be a human-readable string that may be included in logs.

+    If the first character of the header is "{" then it is a JSON object signalling impending shutdown of the service.
+It will contain the following fields:

+        * **code:** one of the strings "soft-eol" or "hard-eol".
+        * **message:** a human-readable message that may be included in logs.
+        * **url:** a URL at which more information is available.

 HTTP status codes
 =================